adoxa/ansicon/readme.txt

 ============

     32-bit: Windows 2000 Professional and later (it won't work with NT or 9X).
-    64-bit: Vista and later (it won't work with XP64).
+    64-bit: AMD64 (IA64 could work with a little modification).

 Installation